saaadhu/choreo/README.md

 Choreo is an extension to Atmel Studio that lets uses write macros in python (IronPython, actually) to "choreograph" actions.
-The full Visual Studio automation API is available (except language services) to play with, in addition to the .NET BCL.
+The full [Visual Studio automation API][1] is available (except language services) to play with, in addition to the .NET BCL.

 Some trivial examples of what it can do